Which Painkillers Are Safe For Children?

 Paracetamol should be given to babies under the age of one month only after doctor consultation (2).
 Also, never give more than the prescribed dosage.
 After thorough medical guidance, old children can take this drug in liquid, tablet, capsule, or chewable form.

-Paracetamol is most commonly used, generally safe, and has few side effects.
+Paracetamol for children is most commonly used, generally safe, and has few side effects.
 However, overdosing can cause liver toxicity.
 So, special care should be taken while administering this drug to children who are malnourished and on cytochrome P 450 enzyme-inducing drugs (3).

 protip_icon Point to consider